This post may contain affiliate links. Please read our disclosure policy.

 How To Store Leftovers

-You can also freeze Polish Haluski for up to 3 months in an airtight container.
+You can also freeze Haluski for up to 3 months in an airtight container.
 Press out all the air to avoid freezer burn.

 What To Serve With Haluski